SigitasR/surf-task/README.md

 ## Project setup and structure

+To run the project you will need working Node.js (at least version 18.19) environment with `npm` package manager.
 Project is organized into a couple of directories:

 `page-objects` - contains page object and components that describe web page elements